rit-sse/OneRepoToRuleThemAll/app/markdown/governing-docs/constitution.md

 ### Election Process
-The election process for Primary Officers utilizes an instant-runoff voting system, where each nominee is ranked from 1 (most desired) to N (least desired), where N is the total number of nominees running for each position.
-In the event that a nominee is not ranked on a ballot, they will be considered to be ranked in last place (N) for that voter.
+The election process for Primary Officers utilizes an instant-runoff voting system, where each nominee is ranked from 1 (least desired) to N (most desired), where N is the total number of nominees running for each position.
+In the event that a nominee is not ranked on a ballot, they will be considered to be ranked in last place (1) for that voter.

 At the end of the voting period, the first choice vote for all voters is tallied.
 The candidate with the lowest number of votes is eliminated from the